-This report has been prepared to inform the Development Assessment Committee in determining Development Application (DA) 51/2019.
-This Development Application has been assessed by Council Officers and a copy of the Section 4.15 Assessment Report and recommended conditions of Consent are attached for the Committee's information.
+This report has been prepared to inform the Development Assessment Committee in determining Development Application (DA) 58/2019.
+This Development Application has been assessed by Council Officers and a copy of the Section 4.15 Assessment Report and recommended conditions of Consent are attached for Council's information.